 Material Properties of Polycarbonate

-All values below are typical reference ranges for general-purpose, unfilled, CNC-grade polycarbonate (clear sheet and bar stock).
-Properties vary by grade, UV stabiliser content, glass-fibre loading, and test conditions.
-These figures are suitable for design reference only - always confirm against the specific grade datasheet before finalising a design.
+All values are typical reference ranges for general-purpose, unfilled, CNC-grade polycarbonate (clear sheet and bar stock).
+Properties vary by grade, UV stabiliser content, and glass-fibre loading.
+Confirm against the specific grade datasheet before finalising a design.

 Notes on key values:

-No melting point- PC is amorphous and softens progressively above Tg (~145 °C).
-Machining parameters must be set to prevent localised surface temperatures approaching this threshold.
+No melting point— PC is amorphous and softens progressively above Tg (~145 °C).
+Machining parameters must prevent localised surface temperatures approaching this threshold.

 Elongation at break (60–100%)— unusually high for a rigid plastic; indicates PC will deform before fracture, which is why it does not shatter under impact.